Course summary

 The PGCE Further Education and Skills (FES) prepares you to teach learners aged 16+ and adults in the Further Education (FE) sector.

-This course is ideal for graduates with degrees from a wide range of subjects – including those not widely taught in secondary schools, like sports science, health and social care, psychology, performing arts, and law.
+The course is ideal if you have a degree in a wide range of subjects, including areas not usually taught in secondary schools.
+This includes subjects like sports science, health and social care, psychology, performing arts, and law.

-You'll learn from a research-active academic team and complete two teaching placements in FE settings.
-These placements give you valuable, real-world experience designing, delivering, assessing, and evaluating teaching and learning.
+You'll learn from research-active academics and complete two teaching placements in FE settings.
+These placements give you valuable, real-world experience.
+You'll have the chance to design, deliver, assess, and evaluate teaching and learning.

-Upon successful completion, you’ll have a PGCE that qualifies you to teach in the FE sector.
-You can also work towards Qualified Teacher Learning and Skills (QTLS) status which is recommended for teaching in FE.
-Visit the Society for Education and Training (SET) website for more information.
+When you successfully complete the PGCE, you’ll be qualified to teach in the FE sector.
+You can also work towards Qualified Teacher Learning and Skills (QTLS) status, which is recommended for teaching in FE.
+You can find out more on the Education Training Foundation website.

 Previous graduates have gone on to work in: